MYOUSSF/Projects/README.md

 - 👋 Hi, I’m a mathematician working in representation theory.
 - 👀 I’m interested in geometric deep learning, equivariance in neural nets and applications of representation theory to deep learning.
-- 🌱 I’m currently learning on non Euclidean manifold learning.
+- 🌱 I’m currently learning non Euclidean manifold learning.
 - 💞️ I’m looking to collaborate on any of the above.
 I have many ideas!
 - 📫 How to reach me youssef.mousa@outlook.fr